ivoa-std/SpectrumDM/README.md

 # Spectum DM

-- This repository has been after am IPAC request (Interop Nov 2020) for model enhancements
+- This repository has been open after an IPAC request (Interop Nov 2020) for some model enhancements

 # doc-template
 document template